lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 consumer group API is powerful and it allows you to write production-grade applications.

-Now, for the sake of the conversation, let's imagine we have a `tweets` topic where each record is (surprise!) a tweet.
-Our job is to extract useful information from tweets and send that information downstream via some other topics.

-A fair warning before we dig into some code samples: I wouldn't read too much into the design of this streaming apps.
+A fair warning before we dig into some code samples: I wouldn't read too much into the design of these streaming apps.
 The examples are deliberately trivial and purposely designed to discuss Kafka Streams concepts.

+In the section [how do I ship it to production?](#how-do-i-ship-it-to-production), I'll be sharing a list of pointers to make your applications production-ready.

 Having said that, the code in this article is available here [here](https://github.com/lucapette/getting-started-with-kafka-streams/).